avasa86/AvasMohammadAli_T2A2/README.md

 - **Development and Testing:** SQLite3 is often used during development and testing stages because of its simplicity and ease of use.
 It's great for prototyping and quickly iterating on database-related functionality.

+## Benefits of ORM Model
+- **Simplified Database Interaction:** Makes database interaction much easier

+- **Abstraction Layer:** ORM provides a layer of abstraction over the database.
+Developers can interact with database objects using familiar programming constructs (like classes and methods) instead of writing raw SQL queries.

+- **Object-Oriented Paradigm**: ORM allows developers to work with data in an object-oriented manner.
+Database records are mapped to objects, making it intuitive and easier to work with data.

+- **CRUD Operations:** ORM tools often provide methods for creating, reading, updating, and deleting records (CRUD operations).
+Developers can use these methods without writing complex SQL queries.

+- **Query Language (e.g., SQL) Generation:** ORM tools can generate optimized SQL queries based on the actions performed on objects.
+This reduces the need for manual query writing.

+- **Relationship Handling:** ORM tools handle relationships between different entities (tables) in the database.
+For example, defining one-to-many or many-to-many relationships in object models.

+- **Referential Integrity:** ORMs can enforce referential integrity by automatically managing foreign keys and ensuring that relationships between objects are maintained.

+- **Object Identity:** ORM tools often implement an identity map pattern, which ensures that the same object is reused when queried multiple times.
+This can improve performance by reducing redundant database calls.

+- **Lazy Loading and Eager Loading:** ORMs provide options for loading related data lazily (on-demand) or eagerly (all at once).
+This can help optimize performance based on specific use cases.

+- **Code Reusability:** Developers can reuse object-oriented code for database operations, reducing the need to write repetitive SQL queries.

+- **Faster Development:** ORM tools handle many aspects of database interaction, allowing developers to focus on application logic rather than low-level database operations.

+- **Database Independence:** Developers can switch between different database systems (e.g., MySQL, PostgreSQL, SQLite) without making significant changes to the application code.
+The ORM handles the database-specific details.

+Cleaner Codebase: ORM promotes cleaner, more organized code by separating database interaction logic from application logic.
+This makes the codebase easier to understand and maintain.

+Reduced SQL Injection Risks:

+Parameterized Queries: ORM tools use parameterized queries by default, which helps prevent SQL injection attacks.
+This enhances the security of the application.

+Simplified Testing:

+Mocking and Testing Support: ORMs make it easier to write unit tests for database interactions by providing mechanisms for mocking database operations.

+Easy Version Control and Collaboration:

+Versioning and Collaboration: Code written with an ORM is typically more modular and easier to version control, facilitating collaboration among developers.